 Zoro and Chopper drinks.

-#2 Gundam Cafe – Akihabara, Tokyo
+#2 Gundam Cafe – Akihabara, Tokyo + Maid Café

 Since it was too earlier for dinner and we had had lunch previously, we only had weird coloured ice cream when we checked out this Gundam themed restaurant.

-That’s one of the things I like with themed restaurants you don’t have to be a hardcore fan or anything to still enjoy their unique universe and decorations, plus, you obviously get food just like in any restaurants, so even if you’re let down by the decorations (you most likely won’t though, but, one can never be fully sure!) there’s still the food bit to be happy about!
+That’s one of the things I like with themed restaurants you don’t have to be a hardcore fan or anything to enjoy their unique universe and decorations still, plus, you obviously get food just like in any restaurants, so even if you’re let down by the decorations (you most likely won’t though, but, one can never be fully sure!) there’s still the food bit to be happy about!

 They also have a huge screen where they air the opening of the anime.
 And various signs on the wall from all the people that contributed to this anime over the years.

-#3 Pomponpurin Cafe – Harajuku, Takeshita Dori, Tokyo
+#4 Pomponpurin Cafe – Harajuku, Takeshita Dori, Tokyo

 It was way past lunchtime when we decided to hit it up, thinking we would be lucky and not have to queue.

-#4 Cafe Mugiwara – Tokyo SkyTree
+#4 Cafe Mugiwara & Sanji Oresama – Tokyo SkyTree

 This Cafe is located in the Sky Tree next to another Restaurant call Sanji Oresama restaurant as for the Baratie there’s a bit of queue but nothing terrible.
 However, it might be different during peak times.

 One of the themed restaurants I regret not going to is the Final Fantasy one, but it was super crowded, and you need a ticket to access which, nor my friends or I had! 🙁

-There are tons of others themed restaurant as Alice In Wonderland or Pokemon, Hello Kitty etc. but those are the ones I’ve been to so far!
+There are tons of other themed restaurants as Alice In Wonderland or Pokemon, Hello Kitty, Sailor Moon etc. but those are the ones I’ve been to so far!
 Some more famous ones are the Vampire Café, the Ninja Café or the Kawaii Monsters Café if you’d like to check them out!

 IF YOU LIKE ME, PIN ME!